paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Recycle a Node

-Use `Fetch` if you require a node with contents initialised elsewhere.
-It picks one from the recycling heap.
-If the recycling is empty, it creates a new item and matching node for you.
-The code does not set it if `CreateItem` is `default<T>`.
+Use `GetRecycledOrNew` if you require a node with contents initialised elsewhere.
 ```c#
 using (node = weatherEvents.Fetch()) {
     node.Item.UseMe();